 How does "Spring Bouquet" reflect Renoir's artistic style?

-This painting exemplifies Renoir's signature style, characterized by a focus on color, light, and the interplay of form.
-His ability to convey emotion through floral subjects is a hallmark of his work during this period.
+This painting exemplifies Renoir's signature style, characterized by a focus on light, color, and the depiction of everyday beauty.
+His ability to capture the essence of a moment in time is evident in the lively arrangement of flowers.

 What influences can be seen in "Spring Bouquet"?

-Renoir was influenced by earlier artists such as Claude Monet and Édouard Manet, as well as the burgeoning Impressionist movement.
-His approach to color and light in "Spring Bouquet" showcases these influences while also establishing his unique voice.
+Renoir was influenced by earlier artists such as Édouard Manet and the Barbizon School, as well as the naturalist approach to painting.
+The emphasis on capturing the transient beauty of nature in "Spring Bouquet" reflects these influences.